MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 ![Addingscenetoapp](../../../assets/images/apps-in-meetings/Scene-added-to-app.png)

-For more information, see Build a scene.
+For more information, see [Build a scene](#build-a-scene).

 >[!NOTE]
 > Have multiple scenes as part of a single app package that appears as a flat list of scenes to users.

 Developers must have the ability to ship a scene package that includes the following:

-* **Role based scene** – within a scene package, a developer must be able to render an experience preview, for example, for the teacher and the students.
+* **Role based scene:** within a scene package, a developer must be able to render an experience preview, for example, for the teacher and the students.

     ![Role based scene](../../../assets/images/apps-in-meetings/role-based-scene.png)

-* **In-scene configuration** – The JSON package assumes a single image with seat assignment.
-For example, in the picture below, the astronaut “seat” can by default be applied to the organizer through `participantRole` API, but the teacher can dynamically move this around using the class roster:
+* **In-scene configuration:** The JSON package assumes a single image with seat assignment.
+For example, in the following picture, the astronaut “seat” can by default be applied to the organizer through `participantRole` API, but the teacher can dynamically move this around using the class roster:

     ![In-Scene configuration](../../../assets/images/apps-in-meetings/role-based-scene.png)

+* **Moving images:** Developers must be able to support scenes that are in-motion to simulate moving objects.
+A brute force method of doing this is to support gif format in Together Mode.
+Advanced scene rendering will be more like a movie being played.

+* **Stretch visual no-code designer experience:** Snap has made is simple through GUI for users to build their own filters.
+One of the challenges is that a developer may or may not be able to ship a scene generic enough for all teachers to use it.
+This is a time when teachers themselves can create custom scenes that serve the purpose.

 ## Build a scene